Block WhatsApp

 WhatsApp combines private messages, group chats, communities, calls, Status, Channels, unread badges, and social expectations.
 That makes quick checking easy to repeat.

 Yes.
-Fella gives you one emergency 5-minute unlock per day.
+Fella gives you one 5-minute emergency unlock per session.
 When that window ends, WhatsApp locks again automatically.

 Blocking WhatsApp is best for people who have another way to receive urgent calls or messages.
 Fella is built for controlled access, not for cutting off emergency communication.